 Block differential pulse coded modulation (BDPCM)

 VVC supports block differential pulse coded modulation (BDPCM) for screen content coding.
 At the sequence level, a BDPCM enable flag is signalled in the SPS; this flag is signalled only if the transform skip mode (described in the next section) is enabled in the SPS.
-If BDPCM is enabled in SPS, a further syntax element (sps_bdpcm_chroma_enable_flag) is signaled to indicate whether BDPCM is enabled for chroma block.
-When BDPCM is available for chroma, bdpcm_chroma_flag is sent for each chroma block.
-BDPCM is used for both chroma components, and an additional bdpcm_dir_chroma flag is coded, indicating the prediction direction used for both chroma components.

 When BDPCM is enabled, a flag is transmitted at the CU level if the CU size is smaller than or equal to MaxTsSize by MaxTsSize in terms of luma samples and if the CU is intra coded, where MaxTsSize is the maximum block size for which the transform skip mode is allowed.
 This flag indicates whether regular intra coding or BDPCM is used.
 If BDPCM is used, a BDPCM prediction direction flag is transmitted to indicate whether the prediction is horizontal or vertical.
 Then, the block is predicted using the regular horizontal or vertical intra prediction process with unfiltered reference samples.
 The residual is quantized and the difference between each quantized residual and its predictor, i.e. the previously coded residual of the horizontal or vertical (depending on the BDPCM prediction direction) neighbouring position, is coded.